Cystic fibrosis FAQs

 -

-How can someone with cystic fibrosis get on clinical trials for gene therapy and other new treatments?
+How can someone with cystic fibrosis get on clinical trials for genetic therapies and other new treatments?

 -